Packaging

 A design system needs to be simple enough to be shoppable and scalable while holding enough meaning to create a lasting impression.
 We worked through a number of concepts but the mizuhiki, a traditional japanese craft of knot tying, was perfect.
 The knots represent giving and gratitude.
 An ideal symbol for a tea maker steeped in tradition.

 “Rupert helped us visualize ideas that were difficult to put into words and clearly express our brand voice through design.
-We truly appreciated their thoughtful approach and patience throughout the process.
-This was our first time undertaking such a large project and they never pressured us and always matched our pace.”
+We truly appreciated their thoughtful approach and patience throughout the process."

 Kyohei Sugimoto